-1st F 1st Process: Determine Child Allocations Step Action 1 ld allocation amounts for each other child in the home other than the hild (see MA609B.8): \$392.00 (child allocation for Hannah) +\$392.00 (child allocation for Joe) = \$784.00 ((total child allocation) 2nd Process: D eeming Calculation Step Action 2 Subtract the total child allocation from Step 1 from the ineligible parents' income: e total child allocation from Step 1 from the ineligible parents' unearned tal of the ineligible parents' counted unearned income) - \$784.00 (total child allocations from Step 1) = -\$184.00 (remaining unused child allocations) NOTE Since the child allocation amount is higher than the unearned income, the remaining unearned income amount to be deemed from the parents is \$0.
+1st F st Process: Determine Child Allocations Step Action 1 ld allocation amounts for each other child in the home other than the hild (see MA609B.8): \$392.00 (child allocation for Hannah) +\$392.00 (child allocation for Joe) = \$784.00 ((total child allocation) 2nd Process: D eeming Calculation Step ep Action 2 Subtract the income: Subtract the total child allocation from Step 1 from the ineligible parents' unearned income: \$600.00 (total of the ineligible parents' counted unearned income) - \$784.00 (total child allocations from Step 1) = -\$184.00 (remaining unused child allocations) NOTE Since the child allocation amount is higher than the unearned income, the remaining unearned income amount to be deemed from the parents is \$0.
 The remaining child allocation is carried over to the net earned income calculation.
 3 Calculate ineligible parents' net unearned income: \$0.00 (remaining unearned income amount from Step 2) -\$20.00 (general income deduction) = -\$20.00 (remaining general income deduction) NOTE Since the general income deduction is higher than the remaining unearned income, the unearned income amount to be deemed from the parents is \$0.
 The remaining general income deduction amount